 - If she wants, she could also sprinkle glitter onto wet glue blobs and designs to add “sparkle” to her jewelry holder.
 If you're using paints, let them dry before adding glue and glitter.

 - After the tube has been decorated, give your child some sticky putty to put around the bottom edge of the cardboard tube.

 - Sticky putty will attach the tube to a base, the middle of a paper plate or paper bowl.
 Press down gently on the top of the cardboard tube to help seal it to the base.

-- Your child may decide she wants to also decorate the paper plate or bowl base of her holder, which she can do with crayons, markers, and stickers.
+- Your child may decide she also wants to decorate the paper plate or bowl base of her holder to give the holder a cohesive "look."

-When your finished, put bracelets and hair bands around the tube, piling them up towards the top.
+When you're all finished, put some bracelets and hair bands around the tube, piling them up towards the top.
 The base of the paper plate or bowl is also convenient for storing jewelry or hair accessories that won’t fit around the tube, such as rings or barrettes.